 Adirondack Harvest Festival

-The Adirondack Harvest Festival, held in September at the Essex County Fairgrounds, is one of the best ways to experience the region's many farms in one place.
-This annual celebration is where good food, farmers, and educational opportunities come together for a weekend of fun.
+Seasonal celebrations of the region, like the Adirondack Harvest Festival, are one of the best ways to experience the region's many farms in one place.
+This annual celebration is held in September at the Essex County Fairgrounds, where good food, farmers, and educational opportunities come together for a weekend of fun.
 There's live music, roundtable discussions, and delicious food!

-Visit Agri-alley in Keeseville on Mace Chasm Road for three farms meeting all of your food needs — Mace Chasm, North Country Creamery and Clover Mead Cafe, and Fledging Crow — as well as your need for delicious craft beer at Ausable Brewing Company.
+Visit Agri-alley in Keeseville on Mace Chasm Road for three farms meeting all of your food needs — Mace Chasm, North Country Creamery and Clover Mead Cafe, and Fledging Crow.
 Mace Chasm Road is located near scenic Ausable Chasm.

 The Hub on the Hill